Welcome to Barcelona

 Barcelona and the surrounding areas can be an excellent beach destination; it enjoys a mild climate throughout the year, with an average temperature of 10ºC in winter and 25ºC in the summer, although rains are frequent.

 If you plan to visit other cities in Spain or want to get to some of the beach resorts in the coast of Catalonia you can use the trains or buses.
-Hiring a car in Barcelona can also be a good idea for travelling around.
+Car rental in Barcelona can also be a good idea for travelling around.